Eclipse-SDV-Hackathon-Chapter-Two/ASAP/README.md

 To orchestrate the workloads, we implemented a simple [webserver](webserver).
 A user can upload a manifest .yaml file through the web UI.
 Simultaneously, while eCal is providing data, the UI displays the vehicle information and Ankaios execution state.

+## How to get this to run

+1. start dev container

+Ideally in separate terminal instances inside your devcontainer:

+2. 'restart-shift2sdv'
+3. 'cd webserver && python3 manage.py runserver'
+4. 'ecal_play -m measurements/2024-11-19_15-45-14.870_measurement/'
+   1. or wherever you have demo measurement data to play with eCal..

 ## Technologies used
 - [Ankaios](https://projects.eclipse.org/projects/automotive.ankaios)
 - [eCal](https://projects.eclipse.org/projects/automotive.ecal)